 - Since ETFE has an extremely smooth and non-adhesive surface it is difficult for algae to grow on the surface.
 If the detailing is done properly for the interfaces, dirt cannot accumulate.

 Fire Performance of ETFE

-Fire performance of the ETFE is studied on a design case basis.
-Although ETFE is a combustible material, it is self- extinguishing and low inflammable due to presence of fluorine in its chemical structure and a low oxygen index.
-ETFE can act as a self-venting during fire.
-Material shrinks away when the temperature rise above 200ºC and creates a natural smoke vent.
+The fire performance of the ETFE is studied on a design-case basis.
+Although ETFE is a combustible material, it is self-extinguishing and low inflammable due to the presence of fluorine in its chemical structure and a low oxygen index.
+ETFE can act as a self-venting during a fire.
+The material shrinks away when the temperature rises above 200ºC and creates a natural smoke vent.
 ETFE does not melt and drip when shrinking away as other plastic materials and produces toxic fumes only when burned at temperatures above 800 degrees Celsius.

-When designing ETFE roofs& canopies, water drainage is studied in particular in case of an air pump system failure or a deflation of an ETFE pillow.
-In this respect, appropriate fall or slope should be provided in the design to facilitate natural drainage and minimize the risk of pooling water in case of a failure and to mitigate excessive stretching of material when filled with water.
+When designing ETFE roofs& canopies, water drainage is studied in particular in case of an air pump system failure or deflation of an ETFE pillow.
+In this respect, an appropriate fall or slope should be provided in the design to facilitate natural drainage minimize the risk of pooling water in case of failure and mitigate excessive stretching of material when filled with water.
 There are mechanical means of dealing with water drainage of the roof patented to each ETFE specialist.
-However these are not recommended as these valve systems can cause air infiltration through the fixtures.
+However, these are not recommended as these valve systems can cause air infiltration through the fixtures.